Moustafa-Daebis/Visual-Question-Answering-using-CLIP/README.md

 ## Features
-Given an image and a question the model will erturn a suitable answer.
+Given an image and a question the model will return a suitable answer.

 ## Getting Started